Aprilia, Lazio: Territory

-Aprilia is located at 80 m above sea level, in the Agro Romano, and is 16 km away from the Anzio and Nettuno sea side towns, 31 km from Rome and 16 km from Colli Albani.
+Aprilia is located at 80 m above sea level, in the Agro Romano, and is 16 km away from the Anzio and Nettuno seaside towns, 31 km from Rome and 16 km from Colli Albani.

-Although Aprilia is effectively part of the province of Latina, due to its northern positions strategically located between the Nettunense and the Pontina at the far north of the Pontinian province, Aprilia is commonly associated to Rome.
+Although Aprilia is formally part of the province of Latina, due to its northern position strategically located between the Nettunense and the Pontina at the far north of the Pontinian province, Aprilia is commonly associated with Rome.
 It has been considered whether Aprilia should switch provinces to be included within the Rome metropolitan area.

 History

-In ancient times the territory of Aprilia was under the dominion of Ardea and Rome.
+In ancient times the territory of Aprilia was under the dominion of Ardea and then Rome.

-In modern age Aprilia was founded on April 25, 1936, during the Fascist government.
-The project of the land reclamation, wanted by Benito Mussolini, where the Duce proposed new areas for Italian citizens to live and work in not so far from the big cities.
+In the modern age Aprilia was founded on April 25, 1936, during the Fascist government's project of land reclamation, wanted by Benito Mussolini, where new areas were proposed for Italian citizens to live and work in not far from the big cities.
 Aprilia was part of the project called 2PST by Concezio Petrucci, Mario (Mosè) Tufaroli, Emanuele Filiberto Paolini e Riccardo Silenzi.
-The area where the city has been built belonged to the Rome county, is the fourth in order of foundation after Littoria, Sabaudia e Pontinia.
+The area where the city was built belonged to the province of Rome, and was the fourth in order of foundation after Littoria, Sabaudia e Pontinia.